hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 separator using `'label' => ReadlineHelper::SEPARATOR` items in you choices list.

+> Want to try it?
+Run `bin/console helper:readline:select` or `bin/console helper:readline:autocomplete` to get a live demo and code snippet.

 #### Pager

 The pager helper will let you display outputs through a pager so the user can